dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 disinformation run amok on superconnected networks.
 Socrates said myth should be structured so that the younger generation's conception of the world is shaped by the heroes they look up to.
-If history instead becomes a weapon of information warfare, then this hurts ever nation and group.
+If history instead becomes a weapon of information warfare, then this hurts every nation and group.
 It creates a situation where there is no shared understanding of the past.